THE LADY OF THE LAKE, A NOVEL BY A. SAPKOWSKI, WITCHER BOOK #7 (REVIEW AND RECOMMENDATION)

 'I would say rather: a pearl in pig shit.
 A diamond on the finger of a rotting corpse.
 As part of your language training you can create even more comparisons.
 I'll test you on them tomorrow, little Dh'oine.
 O human creature in whom nothing, but nothing, remains of an elven woman.”

-Sometimes Auberon is almost kind and Ciri manages to see that behind his coldness lies a broken heart.
+However, sometimes Auberon is almost kind and Ciri manages to see that behind his coldness lies a broken heart.
+Elven broken hearts hurt perhaps more than human ones, as they have more time to suffer.
+What does a broken heart does to someone with centuries to suffer?
 I think Ciri is able to feel for the elven folk, even when she doesn't approve of their ways.
-It seems that Lara was his daughter or at least someone extremely dear to him.
-The king cannot get over the fact that Lara isn't living.
+It seems that Lara was his daughter, lover or at least someone extremely dear to him.
+The king cannot get over the fact that Lara isn't living, so he takes it out on Ciri.
+Certainly not fair, but as I said with time Ciri gets used to this verbal abuse.

 UNICORNS STEP BACK ONTO SCENE

 I don't want to reveal too many details but unicorns appear again.
-Once again, they seem to get along with Ciri.
+Unicorns and Ciri seem to be drawn to one another.
+Both are magical creatures of rare beauty.
+Once again, the unicorns seem to get along with Ciri.
 What is more, Ciri meets an old friend.
 I loved this part of the book.
 It really confirmed unicorns were intelligent beings.
-I just remember one joke about unicorns from one of the previous books in the series.
+I just remembered one joke about unicorns from one of the previous books in the series.
+Yes, the unicorns in this novel make quite a come back.

 CIRI LONGING FOR HER PARENTS AND VICE VERSA